 Kidney function: If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 This medication is not recommended for people with severe kidney disease or end-stage kidney disease.

 Lactose intolerance: This medication is prepared with lactose.
 If you have lactose or galactose intolerance you should not take these medications.

-Liver function: If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Liver function: Decreased liver function or liver disease may cause this medication to build up in the body, causing increased side effects.
+If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 This medication is not recommended for people with reduced liver function.

 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

 Other medications for hepatitis B and hepatitis C: There are several combination medications available to treat viral infections causing hepatitis, and many of these have combinations that include one or more of the ingredients in this medication.
 They may also include ingredients that work the same way as the ingredients in this medication.
 Taking 2 combination medications is dangerous and can cause fatal drug interactions.
 With your doctor or pharmacist, review the ingredients of any medication that may be prescribed and compare it to the medications you are currently taking.